Lakeland Westchester Classic 2020

 Second, since my earlier days of coaching/judging, my ideology about debate has changed somewhat.
 This new ideology will tend to complement hard-working teams and disadvantage lazy teams who try and get by with the same generics being run every debate.
 Don’t let this frighten you, but rather encourage you to become more involved in developing positions and arguments.
 When this happens I’m overly delighted and reward you with higher speaker points and more than likely a victory.

-I debated PF in High School and coached in College.
+I debated PF in High School, coached in College and now work and run tournaments for the NYCUDL.
 I judge on the flow most heavily on the last four speeches.
 Please weigh and give analysis beyond dropping weighing mechanism terms.
 The more effective your analysis and explanation of the round the more likely I will vote for you.
 I won't drop your arguments if you don't bring them up in every speech, but I will weigh and value them less because that indicates to me that it is not an essential argument to your case.
 Be kind to your opponents I will dock your speaks for being rude to anyone in the round.

 Assume I know nothing.